What is remediation?

 Teachers can rest assured that our engine has already recorded the student's score on his or her first attempt.
 A student's score on an assignment does not change based on remediation.

-Remediation is not required for an assignment to be considered complete.
+Remediation is not required for the Unit Diagnostic or regular Quizzes/Growth Quizzes to be considered complete.

 How do students access remediation?

-When a student completes an assignment, he or she is shown the following message.
+When a student completes a Unit Diagnostic or Quiz, they are shown the message below.
 The student can click "Okay, I'm ready!" to start remediation.
-The student in the example below will see the two questions he or she answered incorrectly:
+The student in the example will see the two questions they answered incorrectly: